 Where the design community meets.

-Designer @ ashrafali.net Joined almost 9 years ago via an invitation from Axel B.
+Designer @ ashrafali.net Joined about 9 years ago via an invitation from Axel B.

 Proto.io allows HTML5 export though you need to dissect the code to place it where you want.
 It’s similarly a Canvas export.

 Another option is light animations in Webflow.
 You can do more complex stuff with Lottie integration and AE.

 I agree, the UI challenge is tough.
 I still think you did a great job overall.
 Perhaps seasons would also be an appropriate sort vs months.
 Seeing sunsets change over the seasons has a special something (or you can go full on http://www.kurashikata.com/72seasons/ but that's another path :)

 Keep on shipping!
 Thanks

 I really appreciate when designers like yourself create such beautiful and niche creative ideas, executed well.
 The calendar grid of photos gives a really nice glance at the sheer amount of work that went into capturing that story of a sunset.
 I LOVE the little data strip on the bottom of the framed and print versions.
 Great touch.